threatworx/twigs/README.rst

                         "TW_INSTANCE" environment variable
   --out OUT             Specify name of the CSV file to hold the exported
                         asset information.
-Defaults to out.csv --noscan              Do not initiate a baseline assessment --email_report        After impact refresh is complete email scan report to self
+Defaults to out.csv --no_scan             Do not initiate a baseline assessment --email_report        After impact refresh is complete email scan report to self
-  --purge_assets        Purge the asset(s) after impact refresh is complete
-                        and scan report is emailed to self

 modes:
   Discovery modes supported